-First choose the topic you want to write about from your list of 3, then set your timer for 1 hour and begin writing what you know.
+Start by choosing a topic you want to write about from your list of 3, then set your timer for 1 hour and begin writing what comes to mind.

-Don’t edit those red misspelled letters, they can be a distraction I know, instead just keep writing what comes to mind, no matter how it sounds or looks.
+Don’t edit those red misspelled letters, they can be a distraction.
+Instead just keep writing what comes to mind, no matter how it sounds or looks.

-For example, a post about how to travel light might prompt facts like:
+For example, a post about’ how to travel light’ would make me think about :

 - using a lightweight suitcase

-When your timer goes off, hopefully you have some good content written.
+When your timer goes off hopefully you have some great content written.
 If you need more time, that’s OK, just reset your timer, but keep the timer running as you write.

-Don’t focus on writing a ton of information, instead provide comprehensive, useful ideas.
-A post with 2 or 3 really useful tips or strategies is a whole lot better than dragging on for pages with content that loses your reader part way through.
+Don’t focus on the amount of content you have , this is more about providing comprehensive, useful ideas and information.
+A post with 2 or 3 really useful tips or strategies is better than dragging on for pages with content that loses your reader part way through.

-Here are few great writing tips from the pros on how to create awesome blog content.
+Here are few more great writing tips from the pros on how to create awesome blog content.

 Great Blog Posts Need an Eye Catching Headline (about 15 minutes)

 Again set your timer for about 15 minutes to create your headline.